 Google Pixel 6 Pro vs. iPhone 13 Pro Max: Performance

-Apple has long led the way on smartphone performance with its A series processors.
-These chips are incredible in benchmarks and tests, and that has remained true this year with the A15 Bionic in the iPhone 13 Pro Max.
+Apple has long led the way on smartphone performance with its A Bionic series processors.
+These chips are incredible in benchmarks and tests, and that has remained true with the A15 Bionic in the iPhone 13 Pro Max.

-But Google did something interesting this year.
+But Google did something interesting in 2021.
 It ditched Qualcomm’s top-of-the-line Snapdragon 800 series and went with its own homegrown chip.
-Called Tensor, this system-on-chip has opened up many possibilities for AI and machine learning applications on a smartphone.
-And based on our Pixel 6 benchmarks, it holds its own against the Snapdragon 888 that powers many of the best Android phones like the Galaxy S21 Ultra and OnePlus 9 Pro.
+Called Tensor, this system-on-chip opened up many possibilities for AI and machine learning applications on a smartphone.
+And based on our Pixel 6 benchmarks, it held its own against 2020's Snapdragon 888, but lagged behind the Snapdragon 8 Gen 1.

 Tensor even puts up a good fight against the A15 Bionic, though Apple still maintains its lead in every regard.
 In Geekbench 5, for example, Apple managed 4,549 and 1,720 in multicore and single-core, respectively.
 The Pixel 6 Pro clocked in at 2,760 and 1,027, quite a bit lower than Apple.

 But in our Adobe Premiere Rush test, where a phone transcodes a 4K clip to 1080p as quickly as possible, Tensor gained a bit more ground.
 The iPhone 13 Pro Max still has the record with 25 seconds, but the Pixel 6 Pro turned in a very respectable 48 seconds.
 For reference, the Snapdragon 888 phones we’ve run the test hover around 1 minute.